 Nails are a no-no. In our Facebook conversation, Ashley Hoskison added, “dead skin stays under nails for quite some time and I feel gloves are more sanitary.”
 She’s right!
 No matter how short and well-kept your fingernails are, dirt, dead skin, and bacteria can build up beneath them during the facial, leaving both you and future clients open to infection.

 You are a pro!
 Medical and dental professionals take the same care with gloves when they interact with patients – why not bring that same level of professionalism and authority into your treatment room?

 THE KEY: Make sure your gloves fit properly.
-I love non-latex gloves that are so thin that I can still feel the texture and temperature of my client’s skin so there’s no worry of losing a connection between you, your client, and their skin.
+We love non-latex gloves that are so thin that you can still feel the texture and temperature of your client’s skin so there’s no worry of losing a connection between you, your client, and their skin.
 A properly fitting glove should hug the hand so there’s no excess material to make noise or slide around.
-Correctly-fitting gloves shouldn’t be noticed by a client and, in my experience, even estheticians (who typically don’t wear gloves during massage) have told me they couldn’t tell a difference when I gave them a facial while wearing them.
+Correctly-fitting gloves shouldn’t be noticed by a client and, in our experience, even estheticians (who typically don’t wear gloves during massage) have told us they couldn’t tell a difference when we gave them a facial while wearing them.
 Quite a few of you said the same of your clients in our Facebook conversation!